-The extensive study of the user scenario's resulted in a building programme that foresees in a total building surface of \pm 800 m2.
+The extensive study of the user scenario's resulted in a building programme that foresees in a total building surface of \pm 900 m2.
 Taking into account the requirements of the building programme and the terrain conditions it was decided to construct two major building units separate from stand-alone facilities for specific scientific activities.

-The air-conditioned main building is the living area of the station and has a usable floor space of approximately 300 m2.
-The "garage/storage" building accommodates secondary functions such as work shops and storage of supplies and spare parts.
-The station will provide an efficient and pleasant living/working environment for the crew but the programme is also developed according to energy efficiency needs and the specific technical demands imposed by the winter close-down of the station.
+The air-conditioned main building is the living area of the station and has a usable floor space of approximately 445 m2.
+The "garage/storage" building consists of 2 building volumes of each 220m2.
+These accommodate secondary functions such as work shops and storage of supplies and spare parts as well as removable laboratory facilities.

+The station will provide an efficient and pleasant living/working environment for the crew but the programme is also developed elaborately to optimise energy efficiency needs and the specific technical demands imposed by the winter close-down of the station.